-3102 Platform Speaking

-Planning, organizing, and delivering speeches intended to inform, to entertain, and to inspire, including speeches for various types of special occasions.
-Pre-requisite: Speech 3101.

-3103 Phonetics, Voice and Articulation

-A course intended to develop clear articulation and enunciation, correct pronunciation, proper vowel placement, and control of the speaking voice.
-Required of all Speech and Drama majors and strongly recommended for Radio majors.
-May not be counted for credit in addition to Speech 3100.

-3120 Beginning Oral Interpretation

-Practice in the oral interpretation of literature and study of the techniques involved.

-3215 Fundamentals of Argumentation and Debate

-A course designed for those who wish to understand the basic techniques of formal argument.
+- 3102 Platform Speaking Planning, organizing, and delivering speeches intended to inform, to entertain, and to inspire, including speeches for various types of special occasions.
+Prerequisite: Speech 3101. - 3103 Phonetics, Voice and Articulation A course intended to develop clear articulation and enunciation, correct pronunciation, proper vowel placement, and control of the speaking voice.
+May not be counted for credit in addition to Speech 3100. - 3120 Beginning Oral Interpretation Practice in the oral interpretation of literature and study of the technique involved. - 3215 Fundamentals of Argumentation and Debate A course designed for those who wish to understand the basic techniques of formal argument.
 Preparation of briefs for participation in debates on timely issues.
-Prerequisite: Speech 3101 and sophomore standing.

-3219 Business and Professional Speaking

-A practical course designed to help the student meet situations in the business and professional world.
-Stress will be laid on the principles of organization and presentation of material and on the techniques of after-dinner speeches, sales talks, introductions, public discussions, political speeches, etc. Prerequisite: Sophomore standing.

-3305 Oral Interpretation

-A course for developing an adequate mental and emotional response to the meaning of literature with emphasis on improvement in voice, pronunciation, and enunciation.
-Prerequisite: Speech 3120 and Junior standing.

-3306 Techniques of Public Discussion

-A course intended to develop skill in leading and participating in discussion groups of all kinds.
-Attention is given to forums, panels, round tables, and sym-posiums, and to actual practice in the discussion of current problems.
-Prerequi-site: Six hours of Speech or junior standing.

-3315 Advanced Debate - Technique and Theory

-A thorough analysis of the use of formal debate in our society.
+Prerequisite: Speech 3101 and sophomore standing. - 3219 Business and Professional Speaking A practical course designed to help the student meet situations in the business and professional world.
+Stress will be laid on the principles of organization and presentation of material and on the techniques of after-dinner speeches, sales talks, introductions, public discussions, political speeches, etc. Prerequisite: Sophomore standing. - 3305 Oral Interpretation A course for developing an adequate mental and emotional response to the meaning of literature with emphasis on improvement in voice, pronunciation, and cnunciation.
+Prerequisite: Speech 3120 and junior standing. - 3306 Techniques of Public Discussion A course intended to develop skill in leading and participating in discussion groups of all kinds.
+Attention is given to forums, panels, round tables, and symposiums, and to actual practice in the discussion of current problems.
+Prerequisite: Six hours of Speech or junior standing. - 3315 Advanced Debate Technique and Theory A thorough analysis of the use of formal debate in our society.
 Emphasis on the ethical and logical means of persuasion, recognition of fallacies and the preparation of summations.
-Prerequisite: Speech 3215.

-3319 Advanced Public Speaking

-A course designed to further the student's ability through the study of speech theory and model speeches.
+Prerequisite: Speech 3215. - 3319 Advanced Public Speaking A course designed to further the student's ability through the study of speech theory and model speeches.
 Emphasis on the various types of public address.
-Prerequisite: Completion of Speech 3102 and Junior Standing.
+Prerequisite: Completion of Speech 3102 and junior standing.